minio/minio/docs/gateway/oss.md

 # MinIO OSS Gateway [![Slack](https://slack.min.io/slack?type=svg)](https://slack.min.io)

+DEPRECATED: THE GATEWAY SUPPORT OF OSS IS NO LONGER MAINTAINED AND MAY NO LONGER WORK AS EXPECTED.

 MinIO Gateway adds Amazon S3 compatibility to Alibaba Cloud Object Storage Service (OSS).

 ## Run MinIO Gateway for OSS.